-Corsica has long been known as the 'Island of Beauty' and, if this nickname isn’t enough to entice you, here are five reasons why the French island is a must-visit superyacht destination.
+Corsica yacht charter has long been known as the 'Island of Beauty' and, if this nickname isn’t enough to entice you, here are five reasons why Corsica is a must-visit superyacht destination.

-Located to the south of the Côte d’Azur and to the west of Italy, Corsica is renowned for its magnificently diverse landscapes, charming port towns and shrewd ability to avoid the trappings of tourism.
+Located to the south of the Côte d’Azur and to the west of Italy, Corsica yacht charters are renowned for offering magnificently diverse landscapes, charming port towns and shrewd ability to avoid the trappings of tourism.
 Read on to find out five reasons why you should visit this Mediterranean hideaway on a private yacht charter.

 Teetering atop creamy limestone cliffs, which plunge down into vivid blue waters, Bonifacio is a sight best enjoyed from the sea.
 Enjoying an isolated location on Corsica’s southern tip, the ancient fortress town draws an international yachting crowd to its glittering marina every summer.